cosden/cosden.github.io/_posts/2019-07-06-I-started-a-blog.md

 *No.*

-Were people clamouring for a peak inside my life and mind?
+Were people clamoring for a peak inside my life and mind?

 *Not a chance.*